 Any student with a disability wishing to request an accommodation should begin the process as early as possible by contacting the disability services coordinator to arrange a meeting.
 New students should initiate the process before the beginning of classes or early in the semester.
 Remember that it may take several weeks to process a request for accommodation.
 Students seeking accommodation for the comprehensive examination should apply no later than the registration deadline for the exam.
 Requests for accommodation will be considered on a case-by-case basis.
 What constitutes a “disability” or a “reasonable accommodation” may vary from individual to individual.

 The Institute requires appropriate documentation of the disability and of the need for the requested accommodation.
 The coordinator will provide guidelines for appropriate documentation.
 In most cases, such documentation and/or assessments should be no more than three years old.
 In rare cases, additional documentation or second opinions may be requested.
 Students who already have documentation should send it to the disability services coordinator at the time they make the accommodation request.
 Referrals to diagnosticians may be obtained from the disability services coordinator.
-The documentation should be original, signed, and on official letterhead from a certifying professional in the area of the student’s disability.
+The documentation should be original, signed, and on official letterhead from a certified professional in the area of the student’s disability.
 The documentation must address:

-- Identification of the specific disability and functional limitation(s);
+- Identification of the specific disability and functional limitation(s)

 - Recommendations for specific accommodations.